uwdata/color-naming-in-different-languages/processing_scripts/00_pre-processing-colors/README.md

 ## estimateHueColorPercentage.js
-This script estimates what percentage of LAB space is hue colors vs. non-hue colors.
+This script estimates what percentage of LAB space is RGB hue colors vs. RGB non-hue colors.
 This is used for rebalancing the naming data since some of the data is collected specifically from the hue colors.

 Data Outputs:
 - model/color_info_pre_naming/lab_hue_color_ratio.json